pagkly/Zed/Investopedia3/Demutualization.md

 In a demutualization, a mutual company elects to change its corporate structure to a public company, where prior members may receive a structured compensation or ownership conversion rights in the transition, in the form of shares in the company.

 Several demutualization methodologies exist.
-In a "full demutualization," a company launches an initial public offering (IPO), where it auctions stock to shareholders, who may trade their equity positions over a public [market exchange](https://www.investopedia.com/terms/e/exchange.asp).
+In a "full demutualization," a company launches an initial public offering (IPO), where it auctions stock to shareholders, who may trade their equity positions over a public [[market exchange]](https://www.investopedia.com/terms/e/exchange.asp).
 Under this scenario, the former members of the mutual company do not automatically receive stock, and must consequently invest separately.

 Alternatively, with the “sponsored demutualization” method, after the IPO, former members of the mutual company automatically receive shares in the newly-formed company.
 Under this model, members typically receive greater compensation for their previous membership and, generally, don’t have to invest personal capital in the newly-issued shares.
 However, they may buy additional shares, if they choose.